 - It has a written constitution.

-The District Council has 13 weeks to determine an application or 20 weeks if the application is made to more than one local planning authority.
+The Council has 13 weeks to determine an application or 20 weeks if the application is made to more than one local planning authority.
 During this time the Council will publicise the application for six weeks and invite representations.
-The forum application will then be determined by the District Council under the same delegated process that is in place for determining neighbourhood area applications.
+The forum application will then be determined by the Council under the same delegated process that is in place for determining neighbourhood area applications.

 Once a Neighbourhood Area is designated, the town or parish council or forum (the ‘qualifying body’) should start preparing the plan.
 They must engage the community and build an evidence base to justify the eventual policies and proposals.